WestwoodCompSci/GitHubTutorial_2015-Block8-SL/README.md

 6. Select the repository that you just forked and click on the `Clone Repository` button.
 7. Select a location on your local hard drive where you want a copy of the forked repository to be downloaded and stored.

 You now have fully separate and independent version of the original repository.
 If the original version on GitHub is changed in any way, your copy will no longer receive updates of those changes.
 Similarly, any changes you commit to your forked repository will only affect your version and will not be reflected in the original repository.
-If you wish your fork to merge back with the original (including all changes you've made), you will need to submit a _pull request_ (see next section below).
+If you wish your fork to be merged back with the original (including all changes you've made), you will need to submit a _pull request_ (see next section below).

 --